AIS Class B Transceiver

 Our devices have an integrated GPS antenna with a 50-channel GPS receiver.
 The devices are suitable for wooden and fiberglass boats, since the GPS signal is not shielded on such ships.
 The easyTRX3 can be installed below deck – but above the waterline.

 This feature eliminates the need to mount your own GPS antenna on deck.
 The integrated GPS antenna cannot be used on steel, carbon fiber and aluminum boats.
 The GPS signals cannot penetrate the ship’s hull and superstructure.
 In such cases an external separate GPS antenna for the Class B unit is mandatory.

 An integrated GPS antenna is installed in the easyTRX3 as standard.

 What is 'N2K'?

-The abbreviation “N2K” stands for the new NMEA2000 data form
+The abbreviation “N2K” is a synonym for the new data network NMEA2000

 NMEA2000 is a new dataform which enables to plug different devices in a row on the data stream.
 Each unit takes his special data out of the stream.
 This is also called “BUS-system”.